BonsaiDen/JavaScript-Garden/doc/en/intro/index.md

 ## Intro

-**JavaScript Garden** is a growing collection of documentation about the most quirky parts of the JavaScript programming language.
+**JavaScript Garden** is a growing collection of documentation about the
+quirkiest parts of the JavaScript programming language.
 It gives advice to avoid common mistakes, subtle bugs, as well as performance issues and bad practices that non-expert JavaScript programmers may encounter on their endeavours into the depths of the language.